 Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

-And this situation is no different in the highly competitive real estate industry, where high-quality leads are not that easy to generate.
+And this situation is no different in the highly competitive real estate industry, where high-quality leads are not easy to generate.

 Google Ads is one of the largest pay-per-click platforms, if not the largest one.